suncoast-devs/handbook/lessons/cs-api-clients/index.md

 ## Consuming API services

-In THIS LESSON (link to misc-api-intro) we discussed the idea of an API which operates over the internet via HTTP.
+In [this lesson](/lessons/misc-api-intro) we discussed the idea of an API which operates over the internet via HTTP.

 In this lesson we will build a console application that will interact with the